mich2000/smartapp/documentatie/pid.md

 5. Use certbot to generate SSL certificates and configure the time on the vps this is important to get correct certificates.
 6. Pull the smartapp project from Github in a directory setup specially for production.
 7. In the production directory write the Jwt.toml file and setup the correct JWT parameters in accordance to your wishes.
+8. Modify the dockerfile of the frontend react app to modify the api url's in the environmental variables.
-8. In the production directory write the docker-compose.yml file, fill in the template and set it in the production directory and not in the smartapp directory.
+9. In the production directory write the docker-compose.yml file, fill in the template and set it in the production directory and not in the smartapp directory.
 This file need to be filled in to configure the different volumes and credentials you want to set in the apps.
-9. Execute the setup.sh script to build and deploy the app, give in it also the path to your docker-compose.yml production file and Jwt.toml used for authentication.
+10. Execute the setup.sh script to build and deploy the app, give in it also the path to your docker-compose.yml production file and Jwt.toml used for authentication.
-10. Test the app and troubleshoot problems.
+11. Test the app and troubleshoot problems.
-11. Enjoy the application.
+12. Enjoy the application.

 ### Update of the application

+1. Go on the VPS and go into the smartapp directory and pull all the changes from github.
+2. Execute the setup.sh script to build and deploy the app, give in it also the path to your docker-compose.yml production file and Jwt.toml used for authentication.
+3. Test the app and troubleshoot problems.
+4. Enjoy the application.